Lincoln LS: Reception

 The Lincoln LS was named Motor Trend's Car of the Year for 2000 and was also nominated for the North American Car of the Year award.
 Road tests by Motor Trend and Car and Driver found that a V8-equipped LS could accelerate from zero to 60 mi/h in the low seven-second range, while V6 models were up to two seconds slower in the same test, while driving dynamics were impressive considering that Lincoln's other offerings were weak in this regard compared to luxury imports.
 The LS was touted for its value as a sport sedan since it undercut other mid-size luxury (E-segment / executive car) offerings from German and Japanese marques; the LS V8 was priced similarly to six-cylinder-equipped versions of the BMW 5 Series and Lexus GS.
 While larger and roomier, the LS was also less refined than its competitors in terms of interior quality and handling.

 Safety

 The Lincoln LS has received very high marks in occupant protection.
 The Insurance Institute for Highway Safety has rated the LS as a "Best Pick" with a perfect score in their frontal offset crash test.
 The National Highway Traffic Safety Administration gave the LS almost perfect scores in its front impact, side-impact and rollover tests.
-The CNBC rated the LS as “one of the five safest cars of all time.”
+CNBC rated the LS as “one of the five safest cars of all time.”